Okiki-Olugunna/Barber-to-Customer-Escrow/README.md

 #### If a customer cancels the booking:
 - the barber gets the interest earned (another incentive to use this dapp)
 - the customer only gets back their deposit

+#### If a customer does not show up to a booking:
+- the barber gets both the deposit for the haircut, plus the interest earned

+#### Extra info:
+- When a booking is made, an SMS message is sent to the barber using a combination of Twilio's SMS API and Alchemy Notify, which listens to on-chain activity at the booking platform's contract address